 What if the landlord fails to adhere to the moratorium imposed by the breathing space?

 Any action taken or notice served by the landlord will be considered null and void.
 Landlords could even, if they initiate legal proceedings in breach of the moratorium be liable for the tenant’s costs.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss because of acts or omissions taken in respect of this article.
-Please contact us for the latest legal position.

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems we recommend that professional advice be sought.